Metrics for Relying Parties

 Note: this is a limited, temporary solution for cross-product metrics that is due to be replaced in early 2020.
 Please contact the FxA team if you think you need access.

-The metrics that the Firefox Accounts platform sends to Amplitude reflect mainly direct interactions with FxA.
+The metrics that the Mozilla accounts platform sends to Amplitude reflect mainly direct interactions with FxA.
 These are mostly authentication events (registering, logging in, etc) or events related to account management (e.g. changes to a user’s account settings).
 This means that interaction events within “relying” products of FxA (such as Firefox Monitor) that do not involve authentication are not logged to the FxA amplitude metrics system.
 To address this shortcoming, FxA-relying products can log metrics about product usage directly via the FxA metrics system.
 FxA has not previously allowed for the direct logging of these types of metrics by relying products, but we feel that this change is necessary to ensure that company-level metrics accurately reflect product usage.

 Only one event is allowed per RP, and the required query parameters are different from other requests: